Sanfork/ESP8266/project_oven_aliyun/readme.txt

  Modify 2048 to 512

 19 aliyun_iot_common_json.c
-   in order to void  multiple definition of `cJSON_ParseWithOpts' modify  cJSON_ParseWithOpts to cJSON_ParseWithOpts_I
+   in order to void  multiple definition of `cJSON_ParseWithOpts' with third_party/josn/cJSON.c modify  cJSON_ParseWithOpts to cJSON_ParseWithOpts_I